Ataao/CTF-Writeups/HeroCTFv3/Wu_ExtractMyBlocks.md

 # W-u of ExtractMyBlocks
 ![](ExtractMyBlocks.png)<br>
 ## Block make us think about AES !
-So when we chack the given script, we can see that is actually AES - ECB<br>
+So when we check the given script, we can see that is actually AES - ECB<br>
 When we sent a random text in the Account Id field it returns back : <br>
 ```
 Welcome back {account_id} !